-- Cut up pork shoulder in 5-6 pieces that are approximately the same size.
-Use your hands to coat meat with the spice mixture.
+- Cut up pork shoulder into 4 pieces that are approximately the same size.
+Use your hands to coat meat with the spices.
 Be sure to wash your hands well, especially before touching your eyes or face!

-- Turn on Instant Pot's saute function and add once tablespoon of olive oil.
-Once oil is hot, add in half of the pork pieces and brown on all sides, this should take about 10 minutes.
-Remove first batch, add second half of the oil, and repeat with the second half of the pork.
+- Turn on the Instant Pot saute function and add two tablespoons of olive oil.
+Once oil is hot, add in the pork pieces and brown on all sides, this should take about 5-7 minutes.
+Place meat on a plate to the side.

 - Turn off Instant Pot.
 To the pot add chicken stock and bbq sauce and stir well.
 Place browned meat back in.